TrieuTuanVi/Investment-Opportunity-Analysis-EDA/README.md

 # Investment-Opportunity-Analysis-EDA
-Let us understand how to explore the data in python
+Let us understand how to explore the data in python and uncover potential investments through data-driven insights and market analysis.

 # Introduction¶